Hibernate vs JDBC: Which to Choose?

 As you can see, Hibernate lets you achieve your objective with less work.
 Read “15 reasons to choose Hibernate over JDBC” for more information.

 Hibernate supports Java Persistence Annotations (JPAs).
-The use of java persistence API lies in mapping Java code objects to database tables, columns, etc.
+The use of the Java Persistence API lies in mapping Java code objects to database tables, columns, etc.

 You would often like to track changes you make to a database entity.
 Hibernate features a library named “Envers”, which makes this easy.